Coal power in Turkey

 Coal in Turkey generated a third of the nation's electricity in 2023.
 There are 55 active coal-fired power stations with a total capacity of 21 gigawatts (GW).
 (Note: EMRA totals 15 + 22 + 15 = 52 coal power licences - but as ZETES 1 2 and 3 have the same licence if counted as separate power stations the total would be 54, which almost matches the total on the Turkish version of the Wikipedia list.)
-In 2023 coal imports for electricity generation cost 3.7 billion USD.
+In 2023 coal imports for electricity generation cost US$3.7 billion.

 Air pollution from coal-fired power stations is damaging public health, and it is estimated that a coal phase-out by 2030 instead of by the 2050s would save over 100,000 lives.
 Flue gas emission limits were improved in 2020, but data from mandatory reporting of emission levels is not made public.
 Turkey has not ratified the Gothenburg Protocol, which limits fine dust polluting other countries.
 As of 2023 official health impact assessment is not done in Turkey.

 Turkey's coal is almost all low calorie lignite, but government policy supports its continued use.
 In contrast, Germany is closing lignite-fired stations under 150 MW.
 Drought in Turkey is frequent, but thermal power stations use significant amounts of water.

 Coal-fired power stations are the largest source of greenhouse gas, at about a tonne each year per person, which is about the world average.
 Coal-fired stations emit over 1 kg of carbon dioxide for every kilowatt hour generated, over twice that of gas power.
 Academics suggest that in order to reach Turkey's target of carbon neutrality by 2053, coal power should be phased out by the mid-2030s.
 In January 2023 the National Energy Plan was published: it forecast a capacity increase to 24.3 GW by 2035, including 1.7 GW more by 2030.
-However by 2024 it was obvious that no new coal power stations would be built, although Çelikler Holding still want to add units to Afşin Elbistan A, and Tufanbeyli management want to expand it, which are the only proposals for new unabated coal power in the OECD.
+However, by 2024 it was obvious that no new coal power stations would be built, although Çelikler Holding still want to add units to Afşin Elbistan A, and Tufanbeyli management want to expand it, which are the only proposals for new unabated coal power in the OECD.
 The national plan forecasts coal generation decreasing but capacity payments continuing for flexible and baseload power, with coal power subsidies in the 4 years to 2030 estimated at $8.7 billion.
 Turkey is Europes top coal polluter outside Russia.